-2. The official language of Flanders is Dutch.
+2. The official language of Belgium is Dutch.

 Dutch is the English word for the language they speak in the Netherlands.
-(In the Netherlands itself, we call this language Nederlands).
+(In the Netherlands itself, we call this language ‘Nederlands’).

-5. The Dutch language is very similar to the German language.
+5. Dutch is similar to the German

 Examples of French loanwords are paraplu (umbrella), au pair, bouillon (broth), bureau (desk or office), cabaretier, (comedian), capuchon (hood of a coat), chantage (blackmail), fouilleren (frisk search), horloge (wrist watch), humeur (mood), jus d’orange (orange juice), monteur (mechanic), pantalon (trousers), plafond (ceiling), retour (return ticket), trottoir (pavement).

-Very common words are: bajes (jail), gabber (buddy, also used as a type of hardcore techno music that was popular in the ’90s), geinig (funny), geteisem (scum), jatten (to steal), kapsones (arrogance), mazzel (lucky), pleite (gone), smeris (cops), sores (trouble), stiekem (secretly), tof (cool, good)
+Because Amsterdam had such a large Jewish community, many words come from the old German-Hebrew Jiddsh language.
+Common words are: bajes (jail), gabber (buddy, also used as a type of hardcore techno music that was popular in the ’90s), geinig (funny), geteisem (scum), jatten (to steal), kapsones (arrogance), mazzel (lucky), pleite (gone), smeris (cops), sores (trouble), stiekem (secretly), tof (cool, good)

-8. Dutch is hard to pronounce.
+8. Dutch is hard to pronounce

 Germans pronounce the SCH much softer.
 Rumours go, that during the 2nd World War, the Dutch, when they wanted to identify German spies, would make a potential German spy pronounce ‘Scheveningen’.